sanity-io/sanity-template-nextjs-clean/README.md

 1.  **Set up environment variables**:

 - Change directories to the `studio` directory:
-- Duplicate the `.env` file or copy `.env.local.example` and fill in the `projectId` and `dataset` values, same as the Next.js app.
-Set `SANITY_STUDIO_PREVIEW_URL` to the localhost URL of your Next.js app or you can leave it blank and the app will fallback to the default `localhost:3000`.
+- Create a `.env.local` file by duplicating the `.env` file or copying `.env.local.example`
+- Fill in the `projectId` and `dataset` values, same as the Next.js app.
+- Set `SANITY_STUDIO_PREVIEW_URL` to the localhost URL of your Next.js app or you can leave it blank and the app will fallback to the default `localhost:3000`.
 - Lastly, you'll want to add `localhost:3000` as a CORS origin in your Sanity [**Manage Console**](https://www.sanity.io/manage), located under **API** > **CORS Origins**.

 2.  **Install dependencies and run the Sanity Studio**: